 While the demand for data analysts continues to grow, the number of new data analysts entering the job market hasn’t kept pace.
 As a result, many employers are increasing salaries in order to draw in the best talent.

 Over the last five years, data analyst salaries have risen significantly.
-Today, the average base salary for a data analyst is $82,000, but by the time sign-on bonuses, stock options, and additional compensation are factored in, total compensation for data analysts averages more than $100,000 per year.
+Today, the average base salary for a data analyst is 100,000 per year.

 Average Base Salary